noobguy77/BaaatKaro/README.md

 ## Features of this app -

 - User can chat in a public conversation room.
+- User can create a new public conversation room.(but cannot add other users)
-- User can join an existing public conversation room or create a new public conversation room.
+- User can join an existing public conversation room.
 - User can view other users who are online in the room.
 - User can view other rooms which are active at that point of time.
-- User can view the room they are in
+- User can view the room they are in.

 ## Usage Guide -